brokedownc10/PolicyEventingPlatformPOC/service/README.md

   brew install protobuf

 Break out the protobuf definition from the .py file.
-Put it in a file named: policy.proto Compile policy.proto using protoc so you are left with policy_pb2.py
+Put it in a file named: Policy.proto  Compile policy.proto using protoc so you are left with policy__pb3_pb2.py

-protoc Policy.proto -o Policy_pb3.py
+from the service directory run

+##>> protoc -I=./src --python_out=src src/Policy.proto

-In the python file, import policy_pb2
+In the python file, import policy_pb3
-Then you can change line 22 to: message = Parse(json.dumps({…}),policy_pb2.Policy())
+Then you can change line 22 to: message = Parse(json.dumps({…}),policy_pb3.Policy())